Skip to content

 Gemini CLI discovers skills from three primary locations:

-1. Project Skills (.gemini/skills/): Project-specific skills that are typically committed to version control and shared with the team.
+1. Workspace Skills: Located in .gemini/skills/ or the .agents/skills/ alias.
+Workspace skills are typically committed to version control and shared with the team.

 3. Extension Skills: Skills bundled within installed extensions.

-Precedence: If multiple skills share the same name, higher-precedence locations override lower ones: Project > User > Extension.
+Precedence: If multiple skills share the same name, higher-precedence locations override lower ones: Workspace > User > Extension.

 Use the /skills slash command to view and manage available expertise: